Kingdom of Sicily: Coinage

 The Norman kings in the 12th century used the tari, which had been used in Sicily from 913 as the basic coin.
 One tari weighed about one gram and was 16 1/3 carats of gold.
 The Arab dinar was worth four tari, and the Byzantine solidus six tari.
 In the kingdom, one onza was equivalent to thirty tari or five florins.
 One tari was worth twenty grani.
 One grana was equivalent to six denari.
 After 1140, the circulation of the copper coin romesina stopped and it was replaced by the follaris.
 Twenty-four follari were equivalent to one Byzantine miliaresion.

-After defeating the Tunisians in 1231, king Frederick II minted the augustalis.
+After defeating the Tunisians in 1231, Emperor Frederick II minted the augustalis.
 It was minted in 21 1/2 carats and weighed 5.28 grams.
 In 1490, the triumphi were minted in Sicily.
 They were equivalent to the Venetian ducat.
 One triumpho was worth 11 1/2 aquilae.
 One aquila was worth twenty grani.
 In transactions tari and pichuli were mainly used.